FZambia/centrifuge/src/README.md

 * New client `ping` method to prevent websocket disconnects on some hosting platforms (ex.
 Heroku)
 * No more namespaces in protocol.
 Now namespaces are virtual - i.e. if channel name starts with `namespace_name:` then Centrifuge backend will search for its settings.
 * Tornado updated to version 3.2 - this means that websockets become faster due to Tornado Websocket C module
+* And really sweet - private channels for users without sending POST request to your web app

 As you can see there are lots of important changes, so I hope you forgive me for migration inconveniences.